isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 with, or simply with an internet access just to verify documents.</p>
 <p></p>
 <h4><strong>Why choose TradeTrust? </strong><br><br>Save Time &amp; Cost with Easy Adoption</h4>
-<p>TradeTrust's open-source code is free, without data format or standard
+<p>Quick launch with TradeTrust's free open-source code and no data format
-restrictions to hinder implementation.
-Or, subscribe to the services offered by TradeTrust ready partners to start your live transactions.</p>
+or standard restrictions, or, subscribe to the services offered by TradeTrust ready partners</p>
 <h4>Best Practices as Effective Methods</h4>
 <p>Enable scalability and cross-platform interoperability, no need for all
 parties to use a common digital platform and contractual rulebook.</p>